solid/webid-profile/notes/extended-profile.md

 In order to retrieve a complete profile, An app MUST load the WebID document and MUST look for triples with the WebID as subject and `foaf:isPrimaryTopicOf` as predicate and, if found, load the object(s) of the triple(s).

-Once those steps are taken , the app should examine the objects of all triples found in what has been loaded so far that have the WebID as subject and a predicate consisting of one of `pim:preferencesFile`, `owl:sameAs`, or `rdfs:seeAlso`.
+Once those steps are taken and regardless of whether any `foaf:primaryTopicOf` triples were found, the app should examine the objects of all triples found in what has been loaded so far that have the WebID as subject and a predicate consisting of one of `pim:preferencesFile`, `owl:sameAs`, or `rdfs:seeAlso`.
 For each object found that dereferences to a document accessible to the app, the app MUST load that document if it wishes to obtain a complete profile.

 The object of the `pim:preferencesFile` predicate can be assumed to be a private document.
 The other documents may be either public or private.
 These are the key kinds of triples that point to extended profile documents: